IPS-Eye-White

 "Babylon" is not a nation, but a spiritual kingdom, that reached back to Shinar and the tower of Babel, then physically and/or spiritually persisted in the physical kingdom of Babylon, and other nations as diverse as Egypt, Assyria, Greece, and Rome, all of whom wreaked havoc on Israel.
 This kingdom, the antitheses of Jerusalem, is alive and well, and still endeavors to carry away captives and win the battle.

-And, until finally defeated, it will extend it's tentacles into the future when spiritual apostasy and pure unmitigated evil will peak under the regime of the beast.
+And, until finally defeated, it will extend its tentacles into the future when spiritual apostasy and pure unmitigated evil will peak under the regime of the beast.

-The idea of Babylon representing a spiritual kingdom in a power struggle with Jerusalem, is also reflected in the fact that the...
+The idea of Babylon representing a spiritual kingdom in a power struggle with Jerusalem is also reflected in the fact that the...

 Destruction of The Original Babylon Was a Type and Forerunner of a Global Judgment